 Finding the Right Pet Insurance for Labrador Retrievers

 Consider what your Labrador retriever may need as the small, rambunctious puppy grows into a senior dog.
 Labs, despite being a larger breed, have a lifespan of up to 13 years and become more susceptible to illness related to age in their senior years.
 Vet bills for a dog as energetic as a lab can quickly escalate.
-Before adopting a puppy, it might be worthwhile to consider the value of pet insurance.
+Before adopting a puppy, it might be worthwhile to consider whether or not pet insurance is worth the cost.